patroni/patroni/docs/patronictl.rst

     Name of the Patroni cluster.

 ``--group``
-    Remove information about the Patroni cluster related with the given Citus group.
+    Restart the Patroni cluster related with the given Citus group.

     ``CITUS_GROUP`` is the ID of the Citus group.